 - Heat oil or ghee in a heavy kadai (wok) or pan.

 - Remove when they become golden and keep aside.

 - In the same oil, add the mashed sweet potatoes.

-- Keep on stirring and cooking the halwa till oil or ghee starts to leave the sides of halwa.
-This will take approx 10-12 minutes on a low to medium flame.
+- Keep on stirring and cooking the halwa till the oil or ghee starts to leave the sides of halwa.
+This will take approx. 10 to 12 minutes on a medium-low to medium heat.

 - Lastly add the fried cashew nuts and stir again.

 - Serve sweet potato halwa hot, warm or cold.

 - I have used oil in making the halwa, however you can use ghee too.

 - Scale the recipe to make for a smaller serving or more servings.